nboutin109/Javascript-knowledge-quiz/README.md

 </ul>

 ## Code Overview
  The index.html file is rendered by the browser and styled with the included .css file and Bootstrap.
-The script.js page hides the first page and renders the first question when the start button is clicked, while also starting a timer.
-The html values of the divs containing the question and answers are switched each time the next button is clicked, and missing a question will subtract 15 seconds from the remaining time.
+The script.js page hides the original page and renders the first question when the start button is clicked, while also starting a timer.
+The html values of the divs containing the question and answers are replaced each time the next button is clicked, and missing a question will subtract 15 seconds from the remaining time.
 The quiz ends when time runs out or all 5 questions are answered and the score is then displayed.